 The goddess is known to fulfil all the divine aspirations and hence, the color of the day is also Peacock Green - the magical color that leaves people spellbound.
-Deck up in this color and illuminate vibrance in style -

 The last day of festivities is on its day ten, also called as Vijayadashami or Dussehra.
 The festival signifies the victory of good over evil.

 Whether you want to dress up according to the festivities for auspicious reasons or just to match every day as a fun color theme with friends, we recommend you dressing up and celebrating the Navratri with fashion, food and faith! (.. and with social distancing, of course!)

 Hope you enjoyed reading about the nine Navratri dress colors and ideas!

 You can check out various ethnic ensembles as per the Navratri colors on our website, here.